antvis/G6/docs/manual/middle/elements/nodes/custom-node.en.md

 When the nodes or edges are updated by `graph.update(item, cfg)`, the `draw` will be called for repainting.
 But in the situation with large amount of data (especially the text), repainting all the graphics shapes by `draw` has bad performance.

-Therefore, rewrite the `update` function when registering a node for partial repainting is necessary.
+Therefore, override the `update` function when registering a node for partial repainting is necessary.
 We can repaint some of the graphics shapes instead of all the graphis by `update`.
 The `update` is not required if you have no performance problem.

 To update a few graphics shapes of a node in `update`, you need find the graphics shapes to be updated frist: